André Stern is a French musician who grew up without

 life.
 Children are more open-minded than we think.
 For a child, who runs

-not impose comparison.
+impose comparison.
 I’ve always been a happy member of this society.
 I lived

 a life-sized socialization: When one is not confined with people of the

 same age and lives with many different people, one learns to do things with

 others, to combine experiences and competencies, rather than to compete.

-In the large social bath in which I was immersed, it was
+In the large social bath in which I was immersed, it was much more important

 Q: Your structured learning time began when you were

-presence at that age.
+at that age.
 It was not a structure that I requested; it flowed naturally.

 There is no freedom without structure.
-For example, a
+For example, a personal rule may

-For photography and copperware, she discreetly looked for a workshop, an open-minded
+photography and copperware, she discreetly looked for a workshop, an open-minded

 professional who welcomed you without academic method.
 This discretion on

 the part of both of your parents seems to have been an important underlying

 A: Discretion is important, yes, like when you have an